robindemourat/d3tosvg/README.md

-[Wip] JSON-based svg static data visualizations generator
+[Beta] JSON-based svg static data visualizations generator
 =============

 This is a tiny webtool aiming at connecting google spreadsheets and static data files to svg datavis generators.